encore428/BECapstone/full_testing.md

 ```

 `npm test src/routes/acltq.test` should be executed again to repeat the test and update the database to a specific state.
 After that,
-the application should be bring up, and all remaining tests, meaning thoese tests in `actls.test.js` but not in `actlq.test.js`,
+all remaining tests, meaning thoese tests in `actls.test.js` but not in `actlq.test.js`,
 can be repeated using PostMan, while the result can be observed from the console.log of the worker process.

 # Test Script Design